mfjacobsen/Edge_of_Stability/README.md

 These steps will automatically download the data, set up the conda environment, and run the project code.

 Outpout images are automatically displayed in the web broweser and stored in output/images.

+Note, due to pytorch implementation, this code is not completely deterministic.
+Small variations in output images are normal, however, the experiments are designed to consistently show the edge of stability.